 ARE THERE SPECIAL CONSIDERATIONS INVOLVING A DIVORCE FROM A MEMBER OF THE MILITARY?

-Divorce procedures in Kansas differ slightly when one or both of the spouses is serving in a branch of the military.
-The differences apply to any person that is on active duty in any branch of the United States military, including the National Guard and Coast Guard.
+Divorce procedures in Kansas differ slightly when one or both spouses are serving in the military.
+The differences apply to any person on active duty in any branch of the United States military, including the National Guard and the Coast Guard.
 These provisions also cover members of the United States Public Health Service.
-Below is an overview of the differences in the divorce procedure involving an active military member.
+Below is an overview of the differences in the divorce process for an active-duty military member.

-The Act also allows for convenient payment to an ex-spouse by having the government directly pay the ex-spouse.
+The Act also allows for convenient payments to an ex-spouse by having the government make them directly.
 However, the ex-spouses must pass the 10/10 Rule.
-The 10/10 Rule requires that the couple was married for at least a decade and that the service member performed 10 years of service during that time.
-As the court noted in in re Marriage of Gurganus, it is important to keep the application of the 10/10 Rule straight.
-In circumstances where the 10/10 Rule is not met, the ex-spouse can still be awarded up to 50% of military retirement pay, but the money will have to be collected directly from the service member rather than from the government.
-Essentially this means that the only real applicability of the 10/10 Rule is convenience of payment.
+The 10/10 Rule requires that the couple have been married for at least a decade and that the service member served 10 years during that time.
+As the court noted in in re Marriage of Gurganus, it is essential to keep the application of the 10/10 Rule straight.
+Even if the 10/10 Rule is not met, the ex-spouse can still be awarded up to 50% of the service member's military retirement pay.
+Still, the money must be collected directly from the service member rather than from the government.
+Essentially, this means that the only real applicability of the 10/10 Rule is the convenience of payment.
 However, under certain circumstances, the 10/10 Rule could have a significant impact on the ex-spouse.
-In the case where the service member has obligations to other ex-spouses, children, or creditors, the spouse that receives the money directly from the government under the 10/10 Rule will have superior claim to the money, while the other ex-spouses must collect their payment from the money that is left.
+In the case where the service member has obligations to other ex-spouses, children, or creditors, the spouse that receives the money directly from the government under the 10/10 Rule will have a superior claim to the funds.
+In contrast, the other ex-spouses must collect their payments from the remaining funds.

-Further, when a service member is severally injured during service, he or she may be eligible for military disability benefits.
+Further, when a service member is severely injured during service, he or she may be eligible for military disability benefits.
 The service member must choose between retirement pay and disability benefits.
-Most service members will choose the military disability pay because those benefits are taxed differently than retirement benefits, and it generally results in more money being kept for the veteran.
+Most service members will select military disability pay because those benefits are taxed differently than retirement benefits, which generally results in more money being kept for the veteran.
 Military disability benefits are not divisible in a divorce and are not covered by the Act.
 However, as the court noted in in re Marriage of Bahr, just because the disability benefits are not divisible does not mean they cannot be considered when determining how to divide other property.

-In addition, a veteran that is convicted of domestic assault or child abuse after becoming eligible for retirement pay is disqualified from receiving those benefits under 10 U.S.C. § 1408(h).
+In addition, a veteran who is convicted of domestic assault or child abuse after becoming eligible for retirement pay is disqualified from receiving those benefits under 10 U.S.C. § 1408(h).
 However, if an ex-spouse received those benefits under the 10/10 Rule, that spouse will continue to collect the benefits directly from the government.
-A non-10/10 Rule spouse will still be entitled to the same amount, but they will have to attempt to collect the money from the service member who is no longer receiving any of the payments.
+A non-10/10 Rule spouse will still be entitled to the same amount, but they will have to attempt to collect it from the service member, who is no longer receiving any payments.

-When a spouse is in the military, divorce becomes increasingly entangled with federal law, whereas normally it is largely a state-law based issue.
+When a spouse is in the military, divorce becomes increasingly entangled with federal law, whereas it usually is essentially a state-law-based issue.
 This can quickly lead an inexperienced attorney into trouble.
-An experienced attorney is capable of handling these complex issues and the interplay between Kansas state law and federal law.
+An experienced attorney can handle these complex issues and the interplay between Kansas state law and federal law.

 May a service member be granted a stay while he or she is away on active duty?